asmiley1/QA2_QB/README.md

 # QA2_QB
 Quarterly Assessment over Quiz Bowl

+FILE DESCRIPTIONS:
--createTable file allows you to create and add table into the database file.
+createTable- file allows you to create and add table into the database file. createQuestions- allows you to add and create questions to place in the database file tables.